 Approximately one to two weeks prior to the start of DT, you will be assigned to a cohort seminar.
 An experienced cohort facilitator will lead the seminar.
 The seminar consists of required weekly group phone and web conference meetings with your peers, and journal reflections.
 The seminar provides you with a forum in which you can discuss issues, problem-solve specific classroom situations, and celebrate your successes.
 You will share research and ideas concerning current issues in education and respond to each other’s classroom experiences and reflections.
 In addition, you will have an opportunity to explore topics such as positive impact on student learning, ethical responsibilities and teaching dispositions, collaboration, community resources, academic language, differentiated instruction, student engagement, professional growth, and reflection.
-Finally, you will receive personalized support to complete your TPA and Professional Portfolio.

 The timing of the cohort seminar may not coincide exactly with your classroom start and end dates.

 Note: WGU students from the same family may not participate in the same cohort seminar assignment.